ToniDaCosta/Project-2/README.md

 # Project-2

- Welcome to the project to visualize world population and most populated cities in the countries, the project has been devided in steps for easy understanding and quick usage.
+ Welcome to the project to visualize world population and most populated cities in their countries, the project has been devided in steps for easy understanding and quick usage.

- # File names :
+ # File names

     - data --> output
     - Images